 - Miscellaneous, includes fuel surcharges.

 The initial costs can vary from a few hundred thousand dollars for a 1/16th share in a small jet, to several million dollars for a 1/4 share in a large business jet.
-The costs are split in a linear fashion, so 1/8 is exactly twice as much as 2 1/16's, with no discount for buying larger shares.
+The costs are split in a linear fashion, so 1/8 is twice as much as 2 1/16's, with no discount for buying larger shares.
 For some specific pricing, read this article on fractional ownership of the Phenom 300.
 The total costs over a typical 5 year ownership period are likely to be well over $1 million for a light jet.